 Spectacular performances of music, pageantry and dance celebrating those in uniform.

-The Greater Cleveland Peace Officers Memorial Society is proud to present the Cleveland International Tattoo Saturday, May 20 at 7 p.m.
+The Greater Cleveland Peace Officers Memorial Society is proud to present the Cleveland International Tattoo in May 2018.
 Stand with us as we honor our fallen heroes.
-The 2017 Tattoo will feature the USMC Quantico Band as well as bagpipes and drums, dance and song.
+The 2017 Tattoo featured the USMC Quantico Band as well as bagpipes and drums, dance and song.

 Venue: Public Auditorium, 500 Lakeside Ave, Cleveland, OH 44114

 About the Tattoo